Quantum Vulnerability Analysis to Accurate Estimate the Quantum Algorithm Success Rate: Background AND Related Work

-Superconducting quantum computers are currently one of the most promising technologies for quantum computation, with advantages in scalability, operation control, operating on nanosecond scale, microwave control, etc. However, noise is the biggest challenge that impedes the growth of superconducting quantum computing toward solving large-size algorithms.
-The noise that a superconducting quantum computer suffers can be classified as operational errors and retention errors \cite{tannu2019not}.

-\textbf{Operational Errors:} When operating a superconducting quantum computer, the control pulses for gate operations may introduce errors into the target qubits' quantum state or the nearby qubits.
-For instance, on 4/21/2022 the ibmq\_montreal quantum chip had an average single-qubit operation error rate at $5.04\times10^{-4}$, average measurement error rate at $3.05\times10^{-2}$, and average CNOT error rate at $2.11\times10^{-2}$ \cite{Ibmquantum}, which varies over time.
-More complex forms of operational errors exist, such as the recently observed crosstalk errors \cite{murali2020software}.
+The flow for generating a quantum executable from a given algorithm and evaluating it on a quantum chip is illustrated in Fig. \ref{WholeStruct}.
+The quantum compiler will be given information about the target quantum chip and compiler strategy, such as optimization levels, initial layout method, mapping method, etc. Based on that input, the compiler will follow all intermediate compiling steps to generate a compiled circuit for execution on a quantum computer.

-\textbf{Retention Errors:} The lifetime of a qubit is determined by its relaxation time (T1) and decoherence time (T2).
-The decoherence and relaxation time represent the qubit's average time to retain its energized and superpositioned states, respectively.
-These times act as an upper limit for the current quantum computing execution time.
+When operating a superconducting quantum computer, operations may fail due to poor environmental conditions, inaccurate control, state decoherence, and more.
+The error rate associated with an operation, \textbf{Operational Error Rates}, is closely estimated by randomized benchmarking, described in detail below, which approximates the extent of failures without revealing the exact source.
+The lifetime of a qubit, or its ability to retain a quantum state, is determined by its relaxation time (T1) and decoherence time (T2), so-called \textbf{Retention Errors}.
+The decoherence and relaxation time represent the qubit's average time to retain its energized and superimposed states, respectively.